epicsweb/php-ci-composer/README.md

 $config['composer_autoload'] = realpath(APPPATH . '../vendor/autoload.php');
 ```

+#### CodeIgniter & Laravel

-Call the "enviar" function of this library with an array like unique param
+Call the "send_mail" function of this library with an array like unique param

 ```php
 $data = [